msdeepak052/Devops_Projects/README.md

   - Port 8000 is the backend service port
 - Backend accesses RDS via the full RDS endpoint URL from the secret

-Would you like me to provide the complete deployment YAML files or explain any specific part in more detail?